siegfred14/portfolio/README.md

 ## There is employed in here the use of multiple components and I am using class components for this project

-## There is a general CSS file for the project, and there is a respective css file per component
+## There is a general CSS file for the project, and there is a respective css file per component.

+### Employed in the general CSS file is CSS variables and media queries techology.

+### The component css files are built on sass